wanghran/ECE232_Graph/Project_3/Project3_Report.md

 ![Optimal policy](plots/Wang/Q5.png)
 The plot clearly shows that the optimal policy is to get to the bottom right, which has the highest reward.

-[comment]: # (It could be possible to get the optimal action by only observing the neighbor.
-Based on the RL algorithm, the optimal value of the neighbors already refect the maximum value considering their neighbors.
-Therefore, the state value of its neighbors fully illustrate the optimal value from the whole state set.)
+It might not be possible to get the optimal action by only observing the neighbor.
+Although the optimal value of the neighbors already refect the maximum value considering their neighbors, the transition probability of each states should be considered.
+The best policy should calculate the expected value of each neighbor rather than look at the state value sheer.

 ## Question 6
 ![Q6](plots/linzuo/Q6_1.png)